Thomas L. Woltz

 Thomas Woltz is the owner of Nelson Byrd Woltz Landscape Architects.
 He was named the Design Innovator of the Year by the Wall Street Journal Magazine in 2013.
 In 2011, he was invested into the American Society of Landscape Architects Council of Fellows, among the highest honors achieved in the profession.

-During the past 20 years of practice, Woltz has forged a body of work that integrates the beauty and function of built form and craftsmanship with an understanding of complex biological systems and restoration ecology that has yielded hundreds of acres of reconstructed wetlands, reforested land, native meadows, and flourishing wildlife habitat.
+During the past 20 years of practice, Woltz has forged a body of work that integrates the beauty and function of built form and craftsmanship with an understanding of complex biological systems and restoration ecology that has yielded thousands of acres of reforested land, reconstructed wetlands, native meadows, and flourishing wildlife habitat.
 His design work infuses places where people live, work, and play with narratives of the land that inspire stewardship.
 Many of these projects focus on restoration of damaged ecological infrastructure within working farmland and create models of biodiversity and sustainable agriculture.

 Woltz was educated at the University of Virginia in the fields of architecture, landscape architecture, fine art, and architectural history.
 He holds master's degrees in Landscape Architecture and Architecture.
 After working in Venice Italy and Paris France, he returned to the States to launch his career in landscape architecture.
 Current work includes projects at Hudson Yards (NYC), Memorial Park (Houston), Aga Khan Garden (Alberta, Canada), and Cornwall Park (Auckland, New Zealand).
 Woltz serves on the Boards of Directors of TCLF (The Cultural Landscape Foundation) and the University of Virginia School of Architecture Foundation.